This site is intended for U.S. healthcare professionals.

 Incidence

-• Neutrophils decreased in 60% of patients treated with TALZENNA + XTANDI (19% of patients had Grade 3/4 neutropenia)*1
+• Neutrophils decreased in 60% of patients treated with TALZENNA + XTANDI (18% had Grade 3, and 1% had Grade 4)*1

 Dose Modifications to Help Manage Grade 3/4 Neutropenia1 Treatment with TALZENNA should be discontinued if more than 3 dose reductions are required.1